-If you took out your insurance after coronavirus became a known event, it’s unlikely to be covered.
+If you took out your insurance after COVID-19 became a known event, it’s unlikely to be covered.

-If you already had a policy in place, for example an annual policy, but you only booked your trip after coronavirus became a known event, it’s also not likely to be covered.
+If you already had a policy in place, for example an annual policy, but you only booked your trip after COVID-19 became a known event, it’s also not likely to be covered.

 Be sure to also monitor your government advice, as some policies follow official government advice (such as the UK’s Foreign, Commonwealth & Development Office, the FCDO).
 Where the FCDO has warned against all but essential travel – a restriction that’s currently in place – then this usually operates as a trigger for insurance policies to let you make a claim, in many cases even where airlines haven’t cancelled your flight yet.

-Many governments are still advising against travel to certain destinations, and insurance providers are therefore taking the lead from these official travel advisories.
+Many governments are still advising against travel to certain destinations, and COVID-19 travel insurance providers are therefore taking the lead from these official travel advisories.

-There are insurers who will provide full cover for travel post-coronavirus.
-You may actually already have cover with them!
-It’s just really important to read your policy and even call your insurer to double-check the details around future trips.
-If you are looking for new cover, study the fine print, and again, consider speaking to a representative on the phone or by email to be sure of what you’re covered for.
+It’s really important to read your policy and even call your insurer to double-check the details around future trips.
+If you are looking for new cover, study the policy wording and fine print, and again, consider speaking to a representative on the phone or by email to be sure of what you’re covered for.

-If you can’t travel because of coronavirus travel restrictions and you had previously bought travel insurance before the pandemic became a known event, then you should be able to cancel your policy.
+If you can’t travel because of COVID-19 travel restrictions and you had previously bought travel insurance before the pandemic became a known event, then you should be able to cancel your policy.
 If you’ve purchased travel insurance via our partner, XCover.com, policyholders are able to cancel or alter dates for their policy if their flight is cancelled.